Click HERE to see the past Grand and Deputy Marshals

 Grand Marshal

-Fran Griffin lives on Seaview Island and grew up in Wharton, a small town in northwestern NJ where her father, Edward was born and lived his entire life.
-Her mother Barbara hails from Jersey City and moved to Morris County for a teaching job and later met Edward.
-Fran, her brothers Marty and Eddie, and sister MaryBeth grew up in a house where next door neighbors were cousins, and their grandmother and aunt’s house was visible from the front yard.
+Fran Griffin lives on Seaview Island and grew up in Wharton, a small town in northwestern NJ where her father, Edward was born.
+Her mother Barbara hails from Jersey City.
+Fran, her brothers Marty and Eddie, and sister MaryBeth grew up in a town with many cousins.

-Irish culture and heritage activities were common in the Griffin house and her father regularly played records of Irish folk and traditional music.
-Fran took Irish step-dancing lessons for a few years and was always asked to dance a few steps during holidays and when the family hosted parties.
-In 1974, the Irish American Association of Northwest NJ was founded and Fran’s father was one of the original members.
-The Association organized their first St. Patrick’s Day parade in Wharton in 1979 and her father donated the organization’s banner in memory of his father.
-Fran, her brothers and sister carried the banner to lead that first parade with their father and mother proudly behind them.
-After college Fran learned to play the bagpipes, playing with CuChullain Pipe Band and then Rory O’Moore Pipes and Drums, marching in many NJ parades and at area festivals.
+Irish culture activities were common in the Griffin house and Fran took step-dancing lessons for a few years.
+In 1974, the Irish American Association of Northwest NJ was founded, and Fran’s father was one of the original members.
+The Association organized their first St. Patrick’s Day parade in Wharton in 1979 and her father donated the organization banner in memory of his father which Fran, her brothers and sister carried as they led that first parade with their parents proudly behind them.
+After college Fran learned to play the bagpipes, playing with CuChullain and Rory O’Moore bands in many parades and at area festivals.

-Fran had an early interest in health care, becoming a volunteer at the local hospital in her freshman year of high school and then an EMT on the town first aid squad in her senior year.
-She started her first hospital job in high school where she learned about respiratory therapy, which became her profession.
-Fran graduated from Fairleigh Dickinson University in Madison, NJ and became a Registered Respiratory Therapist, working in two hospitals in Morris County.
+Fran had an early interest in health care, becoming a volunteer at the local hospital in high school and an EMT on the town first aid squad.
+Fran graduated from Fairleigh Dickinson University and worked as a Registered Respiratory Therapist in two hospitals in Morris County.
 Her favorite area was the neonatal ICU where she worked most often.
 Fran advanced to hospital administration and earned a master’s degree in public administration.
-In 2000, she moved to the shore to work in administration at the hospitals in Brick and Point Pleasant and from there went on to roles with organizations leading programs to improve health care quality in the US, England, Sweden, Qatar and Australia.
+In 2000, she moved to the shore to work in administration at a local hospital and then went on to roles with organizations working to improve health care quality.
 Currently Fran oversees quality programs for the Infectious Diseases Society of America and does some independent consulting.

-Fran is proud of her American and Irish ancestry, which includes a wee bit of Scottish.
-Four of her great-grandparents were born in Ireland and three were first generation in the US of Irish parents.
-These Irish ancestors emigrated in the second half of the 19th century from counties Cork, Galway, Meath and Roscommon.
-Through genealogical research Fran discovered cousins in Kilconnell, County Galway – the town where her father’s paternal great-grandfather was born.
-In 2022, Fran traveled there and met her Irish cousins for the first time.
-Fran’s eighth great-grandparent on her maternal side, has an interesting American history.
-His great-grandfather was born in County Down and emigrated to colonial America, where he served as a captain in the Continental Army; his grandmother was born in Nova Scotia and descended from a family on the Mayflower in 1620, one of whom was also in Jamestown prior for a period.
+Fran is proud of her Irish American ancestry, including a wee bit of Scottish.
+Most of her ancestors emigrated in the 19th century from counties Cork, Galway, Meath and Roscommon.
+Through genealogical research Fran discovered cousins in County Galway and in 2022 traveled there to meet them.
+A maternal third great-grandparent’s father was born in County Down, emigrated to colonial America and served as a captain in the Continental Army; his mother’s ancestors were on the Mayflower and in Jamestown.

-When Fran moved to the shore, she sought to meet others in the Irish American community and joined the Belmar Lake Como St. Patrick’s Day Parade committee in 2004, where she has made many friends.
+Fran joined the Belmar Lake Como St. Patrick’s Day Parade committee in 2004, where she has made many friends.
 She has supported the parade by volunteering at fundraisers, organizing the Evening of Irish Culture from 2011-2016 and creating and managing the parade Facebook page.
 In 2015, Fran was the announcer for the parade and proud to recognize her brother Eddie, as he marched with the Belmar Friendly Sons of the Shillelagh.
 Fran has enjoyed serving as the announcer since then.
 In 2013 she joined the NJ Irish Festival committee and was honored to serve as chair in 2018.
-Fran manages Facebook pages for the Irish American Cultural Institute Jersey Shore Chapter and the St. Vincent de Paul Society Belmar, is a parishioner at St. Rose where she volunteers for the children’s liturgy, and a member of Manasquan Elks Lodge.
+Fran manages Facebook pages for the Irish American Cultural Institute Jersey Shore Chapter and the St. Vincent de Paul Society Belmar, is a parishioner at St. Rose where she volunteers for the children’s liturgy, and a member of Manasquan Elks Lodge 2534.